|Joie de Vivre|

 |Who I Am|

-I am: twenty-eight.
+I am: thirty-oneish.
 I was born on my birthday and I will live until I die.
-My business cards say I'm a reference librarian; I'm inquisitive, odd, and many other things, some of them good.
-I am a Christian, a romantic, a devourer of books.
+I'm a librarian (because Book Wizard isn't an official job title); it's my favorite thing.
+I have been described as a cynical romantic and a cautious adventurer.
 My goal is to live life joyfully, love with abandon, see always the possibilities and never the problems.
-I fail at this often; fortunately, I am the child of a loving and forgiving Father.
-I believe in gracious living.
+(I fail sometimes.)
+I believe in gracious living, and I follow the way of Jesus because I see no other reasonable option.
 My quest in life is to read every good book, and some of the bad ones.
-Language fascinates me.
 When I grow up I want to be the world's leading expert on Anglo-Saxon and have a huge home library with a library ladder, a floor-standing globe, and old leather furniture.
+[Note: have now acquired the library.
+Still waiting on the rest.]
 I am a modern renaissance woman: I can make homemade ravioli or reroof a house.
 Champagne truffles and french press coffee rock my world.

 My titles are as follows: Mari, Princess of Quite a Lot, Coordinator of All Things, Queen of Alliteration, Keeper of the Books, Practitioner of Joyful Living, Purveyor of Baked Goods, The Great Recommender, and Wielder of the Red Pen of DOOM.